ezcn/20190513NapBioconductorMeetup/readme.md

+#### Biological context and Array comparative genomic hybridization

+This experiment is part of pre-sequencing screening of aneuploidies in product of conception of recurrent miscarriages.
+Samples with aneuploidies are discarded from sequencing, while euploid samples have been whole-genome sequenced at high coverage to identify genetic variants responsible for the miscarriage.
-18 samples of DNA extracted from product of conception of recurrent miscarriages screened for genomic rearrangement using Array comparative genomic hybridization ([array CGH, aCGH](https://en.wikipedia.org/wiki/Comparative_genomic_hybridization))

-Agilent Sure print g3 isca v2 cgh 8x60k
+18 samples of DNA extracted from product of conception of recurrent miscarriages screened for genomic rearrangement using Array comparative genomic hybridization ([array CGH, aCGH](https://en.wikipedia.org/wiki/Comparative_genomic_hybridization)) with the Agilent Sure print g3 isca v2 cgh 8x60k platform:

+>The SurePrint G3 ISCA v2 CGH 8x60K dual-color chromosomal microarray contains 60-mer high-quality probes.
+The ISCA CGH microarray is an effective tool for targeted genome-wide DNA copy number variation profiling without amplification or complexity reduction. |The Agilent SurePrint G3 ISCA v2 CGH 8x60K Microarray is designed with 60 KB overall median probe spacing and enhanced coverage on ISCA regions.
+The microarray includes 18,851 distinct biological features in ISCA regions and 40,208 backbone probes.
+In addition, the microarray contains a range of internal quality control features.

-for space reason only three samples uploaded on git
+For space reason only three samples uploaded on git